 Crisp Regional Wound Care

-State-of-the-art treatments include debridement, dressing selection and changes, and compression wraps for venous statis ulcers.
-We perform skin grafts, which can be done as an outpatient, using the CelluTome™ Epidermal Harvesting System.
-We use an interdisciplinary model of care that includes other services as needed, such as physical or occupational therapy, infectious disease management, laboratory or radiologic evaluation, nutritional management, pain management and diabetic education.
+State-of-the-art treatments include Hyperbaric Oxygen therapy, in-office debridement, total contact casting, compression therapy, edema management, and a large variety of skin grafts and advanced cellular products.
+We use an interdisciplinary care model that includes other services as needed, such as physical or occupational therapy, infectious disease management, laboratory or radiologic evaluation, nutritional management, pain management, and diabetic education.

 Crisp Regional Wound Center